ABLE Act Helps Disabled and Keeps Them Qualified for Benefits

 The total annual contributions by all family members and friends to an ABLE account cannot exceed $14,000 in any year.
 This will be indexed for inflation, and each state will determine the total limit of the account before it becomes taxable.
 However, the ABLE Act provides that if you qualify for Social Security disability or other government aid only the first $100,000 is considered tax-free.
 Once an account exceeds $100,000 you can no longer qualify for Social Security benefits, but you can still receive Medicaid.

-Contact a Tennessee Social Security Disability Attorney
+Contact a Tennessee Social Security Disability Lawyer

-If you have questions regarding how the new ABLE Act might affect you or a disabled loved one in the Nashville area, let the experienced Social Security disability benefits attorneys at Calhoun Law, PLC help.
+If you have questions regarding how the new ABLE Act might affect you or a disabled loved one in the Nashville area, let the experienced Social Security disability benefits lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and private review of your claims.